 Her "honesty"?
 Oh, yes, like the time she falsely claimed her father was a janitor.
 Or the conflicting stories about getting fired for getting pregnant.
 Or, that thing about "I'm a Native American."

 In the spring of 2018, Keziah Daum wore a Chinese-style dress to her prom in Suburban Salt Lake City.
 The teenager snapped a few selfies and posted them on social media.
 All hell broke loose.

 "Teenager's Prom Dress Stirs Furor in U.S. — but Not in China," said a New York Times headline over a story about insensitive cultural appropriation by white people.

 " 'It's just a dress': Teen's Chinese prom attire stirs cultural appropriation debate," said a Washington Post headline.

-Insider magazine published an article titled "This is why a white woman wearing a traditional Chinese dress is cultural appropriation"
+Insider magazine published an article titled "This is why a white woman wearing and traditional Chinese dress is cultural appropriation."